Long exposure ocean photography is one of the most popular types of long exposure photography.

 This course from Creative Live covers all the basics of long exposure photography as well as some creative uses of it and advanced techniques.

-Photography Goals is reader-supported.
-When you buy products through the links on our site, we may earn a commission.
+Photography Goals uses affiliate links for some products.
+When you buy products through these links, we may earn a commission.

 4. Long Exposure Ocean Settings